Ian Kinsler: 2016: Gold Glove

-In mid-May 2016 he became the first player in Tigers history to hit home runs from the leadoff spot in the batting order in four consecutive games.
+In mid-May 2016, Kinsler became the first player in Tigers history to hit home runs from the leadoff spot in the batting order in four consecutive games.
 On July 3, Kinsler hit his 200th career home run, off Danny Farquhar of the Tampa Bay Rays.
-Kinsler became the third active Major League player, and the 40th overall, with 200 home runs, 1,000 runs scored, 1,600 hits, and 200 stolen bases.
-On September 30 Kinsler hit his eighth lead-off home run of the season, setting a new Tigers' franchise record as he surpassed that of Curtis Granderson.
+Kinsler became the third active major league player, and the 40th overall, with 200 home runs, 1,000 runs scored, 1,600 hits, and 200 stolen bases.
+On September 30, Kinsler hit his eighth lead-off home run of the season, setting a new Tigers' franchise record as he surpassed that of Curtis Granderson.

 The homer was also Kinsler's 28th of the year, tying Lou Whitaker's 1989 record for most by a Tiger second baseman.

-For the season he was 4th in the American League in runs (117) and hit by pitch (13), 9th in power-speed number (18.7), and 10th in hits (178), as he batted .288 with 83 RBIs.
-His 40 career leadoff home runs at year-end were the 7th-most in Major League Baseball history.
+For the season he was fourth in the AL in runs (117) and hit by pitch (13), 9th in power-speed number (18.7), and 10th in hits (178), as he batted .288 with 83 RBIs.
+His 40 career leadoff home runs at year-end were the 7th-most in MLB history.

-On defense, he led AL second basemen in range factor/9 innings (5.09), and was 2nd in putouts (303) and assists (432), and was 5th in fielding percentage (.988) and double plays (109).
+On defense, he led AL second basemen in range factor/9 innings (5.09), and was second in putouts (303) and assists (432), and was 5th in fielding percentage (.988) and double plays (109).
 Following the season, Kinsler was named the Gold Glove Award winner for second base, the first of his career.
-Kinsler and Dustin Pedroia finished tied for the lead among AL second basemen in 2016 with 12 DRS.
+He and Dustin Pedroia finished tied for the lead among AL second basemen in 2016 with 12 DRS.
 Kinsler's 8.5 UZR trailed only Pedroia (12.5).
-Through 2016, Kinsler had the best career range factor of any active second baseman in Major League Baseball.
+Through 2016, Kinsler had the best career range factor of any active second baseman in MLB.

 2017: Leader in Ultimate Zone Rating and Defensive Runs Saved

 Kinsler missed some time in 2017, going on the disabled list in late May due to a left hamstring strain.
-In August, Kinsler was fined $10,000 by MLB for critical comments he made about umpire Ángel Hernández after Hernández ejected Kinsler from a game against the Texas Rangers.
+In August, Kinsler was fined $10,000 by MLB for critical comments he made about umpire Ángel Hernández after Hernández ejected Kinsler from a game against Texas.
 He had said that Hernández was a bad umpire, and "needs to find another job."
-Kinsler hit 22 home runs in 139 games, but posted a then career-low .236 batting average.
+Kinsler hit 22 home runs in 139 games but posted a then career-low .236 batting average.

-Kinsler was named a 2017 Gold Glove finalist at second base, along with Dustin Pedroia of the Red Sox and Brian Dozier of the Twins.
-Dozier won, despite Kinsler having a better Ultimate Zone Rating by a wide margin (6.1; leading AL second basemen), and being much better in Defensive Runs Saved, with a plus-six (leading AL second basemen) compared to Dozier's minus-four.
+Kinsler was named a 2017 Gold Glove finalist at second base, along with Pedroia of the Red Sox and Brian Dozier of the Twins.
+Dozier won, despite Kinsler having a better Ultimate Zone Rating by a wide margin (6.1; leading AL second basemen), and being much better in Defensive Runs Saved, with 6 (leading AL second basemen) compared to Dozier's negative 4.

-Kinsler's fWAR since 2014 over his four seasons in Detroit ranked third among Major League second basemen in that timespan, behind Jose Altuve and Dozier, and his 57 Defensive Runs Saved were 27 more than the next-highest second baseman.
+Kinsler's fWAR over his four seasons in Detroit ranked third among major league second basemen in that timespan, behind Jose Altuve and Dozier, and his 57 Defensive Runs Saved were 27 more than the next-highest second baseman.